This information applies to England and Wales.

 They can only consider your performance if they can show how they measure it.

-Your employer should tell everyone in the pool what they'll base their decision on.
+Your employer should tell everyone in the pool what they will base their decision on.

 A 'collective consultation' is when 20 people or more are being made redundant.
 Different rules apply.